openservicebrokerapi/servicebroker/spec.md

 whether the Service Instance is usable or not, the Platform SHOULD assume it is still usable.

-A failed update be may or may not be repeatable.
+A failed update might be repeatable.
 If the Service Broker indicates in the [Error response](#service-broker-errors) or [Last Operation response](#polling-last-operation-for-service-instances) that retrying this update does not make sense, the Platform SHOULD NOT repeat this update.
-For example, if a certain plan change is not supported by the Service Broker, all subsequent attempts will always fail, and the Platform should not retry this.
+For example, if a certain plan change is not supported by the Service Broker, all subsequent attempts will always fail, and the Platform SHOULD NOT retry this.
 Other updates MAY be possible.

 If an update is repeatable, the Service Broker MAY indicate whether